Music Videos

 You can hardly call it a music video.
 More a kinetic film still: Del Rey contained by the frame, unmoving but alive.
 It works because the song is so emotionally potent that it needs nothing but a signature image.
 “Flipside” resonates in negative space—from the opening chords, high-tensile and precarious, like the breath held at the edge of a precipice before falling or righting yourself.
 The prowling bassline (the track has no drums) is taut with anticipation, damage waiting to happen.
 Its delicate structure becomes a web that catches every last overflow of pain, along with the self-importance that pain enables.

+It’s a winning track.
 The terrain Del Rey explores on “Flipside” aligns less with contemporary pop divas and more with rogue artists like Greg Dulli and Sun Kil Moon, with a streak of LA noir that invokes Chandler, Welles, Veronica Lake, Charles Bukowski, James Ellroy, and any number of strip-club torch songs.
-Dangerous in her rawness.
-Vulnerable in her emotional violence.
+The undertow of emotional violence a tug and then a pull into deeper waters.

 To appreciate Lana Del Rey is, in many ways, to be a fan of American crime fiction.
 She didn’t fully come into her own until she moved to Southern California, though it always felt as if she had been writing LA noir since Born to Die.
 A new location can be liberating, and LA is a city alive with tragic narratives to inhabit.
 On Ultraviolence, she becomes less femme fatale than femme noir—a distillation of dark Americana.
 “Flipside” turns that violence inward: Are you gonna hurt me now / or are you gonna hurt me later?
 Few of her contemporaries—except perhaps Courtney Love—render emotional self-harm so convincingly.
 Pain hurts more in the hothouse of memory.